-FDOT was requesting that the FY 2020/21 - 2024/25 TIP be amended to include a pedestrian lighting project, a traffic signal project and a LYNX project.
+FDOT requested that the FY 2020/21 - 2024/25 TIP be amended to include a pedestrian lighting project, a traffic signal project, a LYNX project and a traffic operations project in downtown Orlando.
 Mr. Keith Caskey, MetroPlan Orlando staff, presented an overview of the amendment request.
-A letter from FDOT explaining the amendment request was provided, along with a fact sheet prepared by MetroPlan Orlando staff and the draft resolution to be presented at the December 9th board meeting.
-The CAC reviewed and discussed the amendment request and provided a consensus recommendation to the board.
-The CAC will take formal action at a future in-person meeting to ratify the board's action on this item.
+A letter from FDOT explaining the amendment request was provided, along with a fact sheet prepared by MetroPlan Orlando staff and the draft resolution which would be presented at the December 9th Board meeting.
+The MAC reviewed and discussed the amendment request and provided a consensus recommendation to the Board.
+The MAC will take formal action at a future in-person meeting to ratify the Board's action on this item.